Lisa Hannigan: Early life and education

 Hannigan was born in Dublin but grew up in Kilcloon, County Meath, Ireland.
 She attended primary school at Scoil Oilibhéir Naofa in Kilcloon, then attended The King's Hospital, a co-educational independent school at Palmerstown, Dublin, then enrolled at Trinity College Dublin to study French and art history.

 Career

 While in college, Hannigan met Damien Rice at a concert in Dublin in early 2001.
-Rice enlisted Hannigan to sing on his 2002 album O and his later album 9, featured in the hit "9 Crimes".
+Rice enlisted Hannigan to sing on his 2002 album O and his later album 9, featuring the hit "9 Crimes".
 She toured with Rice as part of his band during that period, lending vocal support and occasionally playing guitar, bass or drums.

 In 2007, Hannigan returned to Dublin and began a solo career.
 Some of Hannigan's live recordings were available through trading networks radio shows.
 These recordings included: "Willy" by Joni Mitchell, "Be My Husband" by Nina Simone (from the 1965 album Pastel Blues), "Mercedes Benz" by Janis Joplin and "Love Hurts" by Boudleaux Bryant.
 Hannigan performed live with her own band, The Daisy Okell Quartet, and contributed guest vocals to the recordings of Mic Christopher, The Frames and Herbie Hancock.